This is part of a FAQ series! Please share and comment if you found any of these articles helpful 🙂

 Why are you asking so many questions, homie?
 Haha just kidding.

-Remember, you will need two of these per midi device.
+If using legacy cables, you will need two of these per MIDI device.
 One cable transmits the digital data and the other receives it.

 Recording